 The park's main structure is Castle Clinton National Monument, the ticket office site

 and takeoff point for ferries to the Statue of Liberty and Ellis Island.
 This monument was once 200 feet off the southern tip of the island located in what was called the Southwest Battery, and was erected during the War of 1812 to defend the city.
-(The East Battery sits across the harbor on Governors Island.)
+(Its sister fort, Castle Williams, sits across the water on Governors Island.)
 As dirt and debris from construction were dumped into the harbor, the island expanded, eventually engulfing the landmark.
 Later, from 1855 to 1890, it served as America's first official immigration center (Ellis Island opened in 1892).

-Inside Battery Park are several monuments and statues, including The Sphere, which for three decades stood on the plaza at the World Trade Center as a symbol of peace.
-Damaged but still intact after the collapse of the towers, it serves as a temporary memorial to those who lost their lives.
+Inside Battery Park are several monuments and statues, including Fritz Koenig's The Sphere, which for three decades stood on the plaza at the World Trade Center as a symbol of peace.
+Damaged but still intact after the towers collapsed, the sculpture was installed in Battery Park and will remain there indefinitely.

 To the west is the Staten Island Ferry Terminal, and to the east is Robert F. Wagner Jr. Park, with its flat, tidy lawn and wide benches from which to view the harbor or the stream of runners, cyclists, and skaters on the promenade.